Staunchglobal/SPL-Techincal-Assessment/README.md

 ### Arrays

-a.
-Array Left Rotation
+1. Array Left Rotation

-b.
-Array Reversal
+2. Array Reversal

 ### Dictionaries And Hashmaps

-a.
-Shared SubStrings between Two Strings
+1. Shared SubStrings between Two Strings

-b.
-Comparison of Two dictionaries/maps for equality
+2. Comparison of Two dictionaries/maps for equality

 ### Sorting

-a.
-Distribute a set of Numbers around given pivot.
+1. Distribute a set of Numbers around given pivot.
 _(Make a good choice for sorting algorithm)_

-b.
-Find maximum number from a list of numbers (both negative and non-negative).
+2. Find maximum number from a list of numbers (both negative and non-negative).
 _(Make a good choice for sorting algorithm)_

 ### String Manipulation & Trees

-a.
-Compare the strands of two genomes report similarity index in percentages.
+1. Compare the strands of two genomes report similarity index in percentages.

-b.
-Remove a character from the entire string.
+2. Remove a character from the entire string.

 ## Advanced

 ### Greedy Algorithms

-a.
-Minimum absolute difference in an array.
+1. Minimum absolute difference in an array.

 ### Search

-a.
-Given an array of integers and a target value, determine the number of pairs of array elements that have a difference equal to the target value.
+1. Given an array of integers and a target value, determine the number of pairs of array elements that have a difference equal to the target value.

-b.
-Find the frequency of numbers in a array.
+2. Find the frequency of numbers in a array.

 ### Dynamic Programming

-a.
-Solve Fibonacci problem using memoization.
+1. Solve Fibonacci problem using memoization.

-b.
-Find Longest Common SubSequence in two strings.
+2. Find Longest Common SubSequence in two strings.

 ### Recursion And Backtracking

-a.
-Calculate Mean of An Array using recursion.
+1. Calculate Mean of An Array using recursion.

+## Object Oriented Programming